 - Chorizo Stuffed Poblano Peppers

-Want to get supplies for this buffalo chicken chili recipe or shop our keto kitchen or pantry?
+Want to get supplies for this recipe or to shop our kitchen or pantry?
 We've linked our favorites above and right here in our Amazon Store!
 A Full Living is a participant in the Amazon Services LLC Associate program, an affiliate advertising program designed to promote a means for sites to earn advertising fees by linking products to amazon.com.
 We only share products we use and love.
 It doesn't cost you anything extra to shop using our links, but we earn a small commission that helps us keep this site going!

 Buffalo Chicken Chili Recipe

-- 3 tbsp avocado oil
+- 2 tablespoons avocado oil

-- 2 lbs organic chicken breast
+- 2.5 pounds chicken breast

 - 100 grams yellow onion, diced (about half a medium onion)